beartronix/SystemCore/README.md

 The code of this repository is already very mature and has been successfully used on the following systems

-- Linux / Raspberry Pi
-  - GCC
 - Windows
   - MinGW
   - MSVC
+- Linux / Raspberry Pi
+  - GCC
+- MacOS
+- FreeBSD
 - ESP32
+- STM32
-- FreeBSD
+- RISC-V
-- STM32G030 - Only Processing()
-  - Bare Metal
+- ARM

 ## Learn how to use it

-The [Tutorials](https://github.com/NoOrientationProgramming/ProcessingTutorials) provide more information on how to delve into this wonderful (recursive) world ..
+The [Tutorials](https://github.com/NoOrientationProgramming/NopTutorials) provide more information on how to delve into this wonderful (recursive) world ..

 ### How to add to your project